 - Limits – Be careful of companies that put limits on various areas of your service, such as on drive space.

-- First off, they are one of very few web hosting companies offering to house your site on a server using solid-state drives (SSD).
-SSD drives are electronic (life a flash drive) – that makes them extremely fast compared to mechanical hard drives (which most providers still use).
+- First off, they house your site on a server using enterprise-grade solid-state drives (SSD).
+SSD drives are electronic (like a flash drive) – that makes them extremely fast compared to mechanical hard drives (which many providers still use).
 I’ve found that compared to my old hosting provider, there’s a significant speed difference between the two so I’m glad I switched!

-InMotion makes it easy and offers WordPress as a free install as part of your cost.
+BigScoots makes it easy and offers WordPress as a free app you can install.
 So the hard part’s really done in one step.

-Click on this image to take you right to the WordPress Hosting page at InMotion:
+Click on this image to take you right to the shared hosting page at BigScoots:

 Decide on a domain name

-During the signup process you’ll need to figure out what your website domain name will be.
+During the signup process, you’ll need to figure out what your website domain name will be.
 As you know, mine is routetoretire.com.
-Try to think of a name that will be easy for people to remember and that won’t be long too long to type if possible.
-Keep in mind that, at some point, you may want to create email addresses for yourself or others based off of that domain name as well, so keep it simple.
+Try to think of a name that will be easy for people to remember and won’t be too long to type if possible.
+Keep in mind that, at some point, you may want to create email addresses for yourself or others based on that domain name as well, so keep it simple.

-You can do a search at http://www.inmotionhosting.com/domains to see if the name you picked is available.
+You can do a search at https://www.namecheap.com/domains/domain-name-search/ to see if the domain name you want is available.

 Create your website

 Now you’re ready for the fun!
-InMotion has some great tutorials for getting your site up-and-running with WordPress (you should definitely bookmark this one!):
+BigScoots has some good tutorials for getting your site up and running with WordPress.
+Here are a couple of good ones to start with: